kimadeline/overwatch-ocr/README.md

 ## Usage ⚒

-- Copy your video files to `input`
+- Copy your video files to the `input` folder
 - Update the `GAMES_LIST` variable in `src/__init__.py` to be the list of the videos you want to parse (don't include the extension)
-- `python main.py` (this might take a while because I make unoptimized, throttled Azure OCR calls) ⚠️ Make sure your computer doesn't go to sleep
+- `python main.py` (this might take a while because I make unoptimized, throttled Azure OCR calls)
+- _⚠️ Make sure your computer doesn't go to sleep_
 - Profit 🥳

 You should end up with something like this: